Relative Serre functor for comodule algebras: Introduction

-By repeated use of tensor-Hom adjunction, we see that $\Ser'$ is a relative Serre functor of ${}_L \Mod$.
-For the functor $\Ser'$, the natural isomorphisms~\eqref{eq:Intro-rel-Serre-1} and \eqref{eq:Intro-rel-Serre-2} are easy to write down.
-By using the Frobenius structures of $L$ and $H$, we establish an isomorphism $\Ser'(M) \cong M$ of vector spaces and then transport the structure of $\Ser'$ to $\Ser$.
-The result is given in Theorem~\ref{thm:main-theorem}.
-Our result is so complicated to be described in Introduction and may not be useful in practical applications.
-However, we point out that our result reduces to a very simple form if $L$ admits a Frobenius form of `grouplike-cointegral' type (Theorem~\ref{thm:main-theorem-2}).
+Our result is too complicated to be described in Introduction and may not be useful in practical applications.
+However, we find that our formula of \eqref{eq:Intro-rel-Serre-2} reduces to a simple form if $L$ admits a Frobenius form satisfying a certain equation like the defining formula of cointegrals on Hopf algebras.
+In this case, for $X \in \mathcal{C}$ and $M \in {}_{L} \Mod$, the isomorphism \eqref{eq:Intro-rel-Serre-2} is given by

+where $\Phi_X : X \to X^{**}$ is the canonical isomorphism of vector spaces, $g_H \in H$ is the distinguished grouplike element of $H$ (see \eqref{eq:distinguished-grouplike} for our definition), and $g_L \in H$ is a certain grouplike element defined in a similar way as $g_H$ but by using the Frobenius form of $L$ (Theorem~\ref{thm:main-theorem-2}).
+We also give some remarks and examples in the case where $L$ is a Hopf subalgebra of $H$.

-In Section~\ref{sec:examples}, for some left comodule algebras $L$ given by Mombelli \cite{MR2678630}, we determine whether $L$ admits a Frobenius form of grouplike-cointegral type, whether a relative Serre functor of ${}_L \Mod$ is isomorphic to the identity functor, and whether ${}_L \Mod$ has a pivotal structure.
-Fortunately, every comodule algebra we consider in this paper possesses a Frobenius form of grouplike-cointegral type and hence the simpler form of the main result (Theorem~\ref{thm:main-theorem-2}) can be applied.
+In Section~\ref{sec:examples}, for some left comodule algebras $L$ given by Mombelli \cite{MR2678630}, we determine whether the relative Serre functor of ${}_L \Mod$ is isomorphic to the identity functor, whether the Nakayama functor of ${}_L \Mod$ is isomorphic to the identity functor, and whether ${}_L \Mod$ has a pivotal structure.
+Fortunately, the simpler form of the main result, Theorem~\ref{thm:main-theorem-2}, can be applied to these comodule algebras.
 The results in this section are summarized as Tables \ref{tab:Taft-comod-alg-rel-Serre} and~\ref{tab:book-comod-alg-rel-Serre}.